ArthaLand Century Pacific Tower: Design and Features

 The ArthaLand Tower has 21 office floors, 14 elevators, and high-end retail outlets and other retail establishments at the ground floor and podium.
 It is Philippine Economic Zone Authority accredited and is aiming for LEED (Leadership in Energy and Environment Design Program) Gold and BERDE (Building for Ecologically Responsive Design Excellence) certification.

 The office building was designed by Skidmore, Owings & Merrill (SOM) of New York, architect of One World Trade Center in New York City.
-This building is designed in collaboration with Filipino architectural firm, GF & Partners Architects Co.
+This building is designed in collaboration with the Filipino architectural firm GF & Partners Architects Co.